unixorn/zsh-quickstart-kit/README.md

 1. Download iTerm2 from [http://www.iterm2.com](http://www.iterm2.com).
 Seriously, never use Terminal again.
 2. Install the current version of Homebrew from [http://brew.sh/](http://brew.sh/).
 3. `brew install stow`
-4. Homebrew has a newer version of zsh than the one Apple ships, so `brew install zsh` to get it.
+4. Homebrew has a newer version of zsh than the one Apple ships, so `brew install zsh` to install it.
 5. Switch your shell to zsh
     1. System Preferences -> Users & Groups.
     2. Unlock the preferences